Doug Madory: Global Resource Systems IP address hijacking

 On January 20, 2021, Madory observed a previously unknown Delaware shell company launching a process which would ultimately BGP advertise more than 175 million IPv4 addresses.
 Worth $5.6 billion at February 2021 prices, this was by far the largest aggregate block on the Internet, more than twice the size of Comcast.
 The addresses belonged to the US Department of Defense, so this initially appeared to be the largest IP address hijacking in history.
 Madory's analysis identified a stranger situation, though: the shell company, "Global Resource Systems," was in fact contracted to the DoD, but was one of a family of shell companies controlled by Rodney Joffe which were exposed by the indictment of Michael Sussmann and depositions conducted by Alfa-Bank, ongoing in parallel at the time of the apparent hijacking.
-What appeared to be a simple, if vast, IP address hijacking turned out to instead be a DoD contracting scandal linked to an election disinformation scandal.
+What appeared to be a simple, if vast, IP address hijacking turned out to instead be a DoD contractor.